Respiratory Syncytial Virus (RSV) Shot

 Your costs in Original Medicare

-Part D covers all vaccines that the Advisory Committee on Immunization Practices (ACIP) recommends, including vaccines for RSV, shingles, whooping cough, and more.
+Part D covers all adult vaccines that the Advisory Committee on Immunization Practices (ACIP) recommends, including vaccines for RSV, shingles, whooping cough, measles, and more.
 Your drug plan won't charge you a copayment or deductible for vaccines that ACIP recommends.

 Things to know

 • You can get the RSV shot in many places, including your doctor’s office and your local pharmacy.
 If you have a Medicare Advantage Plan, contact your plan to find out where you can get the RSV shot.
+Only Medicare Advantage Plans that include drug coverage will cover drug benefits like the RSV shot.

 • It’s safe to get the RSV shot with other vaccines, like a COVID-19 vaccine and flu shot.